thecodeliner/dice-roll-with-php/README.md

-# dice-roll-with-php
+# A Dice Roller with PHP
-A Dice Roller with PHP
+A dice roller with the images.
+It will roll 1 - 6.